 The changes proposed in Section 7 of the H.B.
-1219 have been reviewed by TFFR plan actuaries and are expected to extend the projected date of reaching 100% fully funded status by one month.
-To aide in the programming and administration of the new pension administration system, and to incentivize retired teachers to return to the classroom, the TFFR Board supports H.B.
-1219.
+1219 have been reviewed by TFFR plan actuaries and are expected to extend the projected date of reaching 100% fully funded status by approximately one month.2 To aide in the programming and administration of the new pension administration system, and to incentivize retired teachers to return to the classroom, the TFFR Board supports H.B.
+1219 and respectfully requests a Do Pass recommendation.